w3c/w3c-website-redesign-documentation/_docs/2020-07-20-w3c-cms-platform-recommendation.md

   Yes, using the Twig templating engine.
 * What options does it have for front-end performance (for content page delivery)?

-  The only thing we could find documentation about is the Twig {% cache %} tag that allows caching portions of templates.
+  The only thing we could find documentation about is the Twig {% raw %}{% cache %}{% endraw %} tag that allows caching portions of templates.
 * Does it support static site building? \
   No
 * Does it have any features that make full-page caching a problem? \